 3. Build braces so that the fence will be free standing.

-We wanted the fence to be free standing, so we devised braces to use on the sides of the fence.
+We wanted the fence to be free standing, so we devised braces to use on each side of the fence.

 We first attached the long 2×4 to the triangle base (glued with 2” deck screws), perpendicular to the bottom.